Bouchra: Festival run

+Reviewing Bouchra in March 2026 after its Glasgow screenings, Film Carnage rated it a 7/10, commenting on the rushed pace of the scenes while also writing, "It has a very big heart and a meaningful story to tell but overall, it's not as strong as it could have been."
+The film received 4 out of 5 stars in a Guardian review.

 Art style and narrative

 Various reviews highlighted Bouchras animation style, with a few likening it to the aesthetic associated with early to mid-2000s video games; many of the same stylistic elements from 2020's 2 Lizards resurface in the feature follow-up.
 In his positive review from Toronto, Cineuropa contributor David Katz said, "Bouchra isn't quite revolutionary enough to feel 'new', but everything about it is made with such intelligence and rigour, persuading us that PlayStation 2 graphics and autofiction actually do belong together."
 Jamie Lang of Cartoon Brew wrote that its characters are "not rendered in a cartoony style, nor pushed toward photorealism, but designed with a grounded, textural realism that gives the world an authentic presence that feels immediately identifiable to anyone who has lived in a metropolitan city.
 That visual approach, paired with the intimacy of the story, sets Bouchra apart from much of today's CGI animated fare."
-Louis Skye shared a similar view while commending the team's work and their ability to deliver under their deadline.
+Louis Skye of FlickSided shared a similar view while commending the team's work and their ability to deliver under their deadline.
 Mohan described the film as "a Lego creation of video, photography, hand art, and 3D" that would pass off as a live-action work if not for the animal characters.
 Boisteault praised the originality in Bennani and Barki's combination of techniques, while Neulichedl wrote that the aesthetic comes alive through Bouchra's drawings.
+Julio Torres of New Yorks Vulture commended Bennani's "exciting" yet unconventional blend of live-action and animation techniques, while Lutz said that the "imaginative and visually impressive" style "gives the work a special, multi-layered atmosphere."
+Film Carnage said, "[Bennani and Barki's style] is either going to work for you or it's not."